EPA ID: PAD047726161

 - EPA initiated a Remedial Investigation and Feasibility Study (RI/FS) in 1989 to delineate the nature and extent of contamination and develop and evaluate cleanup alternatives.

-- Four removal actions were initiated by EPA in 1992 to address the most serious threats.
+- Four removal actions were conducted by EPA in the 1990's to address the most serious threats.

 - Over 2,500 drums and numerous tanker trucks were removed from the Site as part of the first two removal actions.